Mygod/VPNHotspot/README.md

      but might still be bugged on devices heavily modified by OEM and/or carriers.
 Sometimes auto fallbacks to Poll.
    - Poll: (default) Update network information manually every second.
 Least battery efficient but it should work on most devices.
 Recommended to switch to other modes if possible.
+   - Poll with root: Same as Poll but polling is done using a root shell.

 ## Q & A